 MU Health Care is a part of University of Missouri Health System, which also includes the MU School of Health Professions, the MU School of Medicine, the MU Sinclair School of Nursing and University Physicians practice plan.

-University Hospital and Clinics, a 346-bed acute care hospital, is home to the region’s only Level 1 trauma center, the Frank L. Mitchell Jr., M.D., Trauma Center.
+University Hospital and Clinics, a 361-bed acute care hospital, is home to the region’s only Level I trauma center, the Frank L. Mitchell Jr., MD, Trauma Center.
 Patients make nearly 40,000 visits to University Hospital’s Emergency Department each year.
 The Missouri Psychiatric Center, located inside University Hospital, offers short-term, intensive inpatient treatment services for adults, adolescents and children.

 As a safety-net provider, MU Health Care provides significant levels of care to low-income, uninsured and vulnerable populations.
 In fiscal year 2013, MU Health Care provided $31.6 million in charity and unreimbursed care.

-MU Health Care consistently receives recognition as a leader in providing high-quality, leading-edge health care services.
-In 2013, MU Health Care was ranked among the top hospitals in the state by U.S. News and World Report, and six adult specialties were recognized as “high performing” — the most specialties recognized in central Missouri.
+MU Health Care consistently receives recognition as a leader in providing high-quality health care services.
+In 2014, MU Health Care was ranked among the top hospitals in the state by U.S. News and World Report, and eight adult specialties were recognized as “high performing.”
 In addition, MU Health Care was awarded HIMSS Analytics’ Stage 7 designation for advanced electronic medical records in outpatient clinics, a milestone in the transition from paper records to electronic records.
-And for the third consecutive year, MU Health Care was recognized in 2013 as one of the nation’s “Most Wired” health systems for its leading-edge health care information technology.
+And for the fourth consecutive year, MU Health Care was recognized in 2013 as one of the nation’s “Most Wired” health systems for its leading-edge health care information technology.